-Chris Haack, the 2010 Southeastern Conference Coach of the Year, was named the Georgia men's golf coach on July 18,1996 - and he not only has sustained the Bulldogs' lofty standards but he has pushed them to a new level.
+Chris Haack was named the Georgia men's golf coach on July 18,1996 - and he has taken to Bulldogs to a new level of success.

-In 2009-10, Haack coached Russell Henley to National and SEC Player of the Year honors, while Henley and Harris English earned All-America status under Haack's tutelage.
-Haack piloted the Bulldogs to three tournament titles, including the SEC Championship.
-The SEC title was Haack's seventh, including his sixth in the 2000s, and the program's 28th.
-Haack's Bulldogs also won the Charleston Shootout and the Morris Williams Intercollegiate.
+In 2009-10, Haack coached Henley to National and SEC Player of the Year honors.
+He also guided the Bulldogs to three wins, including the SEC Championship.
 In the Williams Intercollegiate, Haack's squad made up a 15-shot deficit after two rounds to win by one stroke - the largest rally in his tenure.

 The Bulldogs won three tournaments in 2004-05 - including the most memorable one in the spring as Georgia capped the season with a wire-to-wire win at the NCAAs.
 Haack was chosen as the National Coach of the Year.

 Haack's breakthrough season with the Bulldogs came in 1998-99.
-No Georgia team had ever ascended to the No. 1 spot in the polls, but Haack's team did so early in the spring campaign.
-The Bulldogs later validated their No. 1 ranking by winning the program's first national championship.
+No Georgia team had ever ascended to the No. 1 position in the polls, but Haack's team did so early in the spring campaign.
+The Bulldogs later validated their ranking by winning the program's first national championship.
 Haack was named National Coach of the Year.

 The recipient of the AJGA Sportsmanship Award, Haack graduated from Newnan High School in 1978.
 He attended West Georgia College, where he played on the golf team, and he received his degree from Mellen.

 Haack and his wife, Tori, have a son, Charlie, and a daughter, Katie.